-All was well to begin with.
-Sam had a great time on his trip – in fact, maybe a bit too much of a good time.
+All was well at the start and Sam had a great time on his trip.
+In fact, maybe a bit too much of a good time.
 On returning home he’d maxed out his regular credit card and, with insufficient savings, he was unable to maintain the required repayments on his separate camera debt.
-And while, true to the issuer’s promise, he didn’t have to pay interest on the overdue payments, he was charged late fees on the repayments he skipped.
-Along with the standard payment processing and account payment fees,

 Plenty of temptation